 Passifolia incarnata (Purple passionflower; Maypop)

 The passionflower‘s funky, tropical look belies its native origins.
-This quick-growing vine comes back from its roots to grow to 8’ or taller each season.
+This quick-growing vine comes back from its roots each season; we’ve seen it get 20’ tall in just a couple of months!
 Later in the summer, it develops edible fruit.
 The common name “maypop” comes from the popping sound the fruit makes when stepped on!

 Grow passionflower in full to part sun.
-We like it best on tall trellises and arbors, especially in tropical-inspired or kitchen gardens.
+We like it best on arbors or large trellises, especially in tropical-inspired or kitchen gardens.
 Passionflower is a great lure for butterflies and other pollinators.
-These aren’t compact or tidy native plants, so keep the pruners handy to trim off errant tendrils.
+These aren’t compact or tidy, so keep the pruners handy to trim off errant tendrils.

 Phlox paniculata (Garden phlox)